-Club Chairman Dale Vince, has ambitious plans for the club to one day compete as high as the Championship and on Sunday he was quick to continue looking up the football pyramid declaring that getting into League One “will be easy” for the Green Army. it certainly looks like they aren’t going into League Two with just the aim of survival.
+Club Chairman Dale Vince, has ambitious plans for the club to one day compete as high as the Championship and on Sunday he was quick to continue looking up the football pyramid declaring that getting into League One “will be easy” for the Green Army.
+It certainly looks like the vegan football team aren’t going into League Two with just the aim of survival.

 Subscribe to our newsletters